 Published on June 2nd, 2023

 In the realm of data-driven decision-making, Business Analysts play a crucial role in extracting insights from vast amounts of data.
 SQL (Structured Query Language) is a fundamental tool for managing and analyzing data, making it essential for Business Analysts to possess a strong command of SQL concepts.
-To help recruiters evaluate the SQL proficiency of potential Business Analysts, we have compiled a list of ten key SQL interview questions.
-These questions cover various aspects of SQL, allowing recruiters to gauge a candidate's expertise and problem-solving skills.
+To help recruiters evaluate the SQL proficiency of potential Business Analysts, we have compiled a list of ten key SQL business analyst interview questions These questions cover various aspects of SQL, allowing recruiters to gauge a candidate's expertise and problem-solving skills.
 Let's explore these business analyst interview questions and provide some sample answers for candidates.

 Recruiter's Objective: This question assesses a candidate's foundational knowledge of SQL and their ability to articulate the core components of the language.